rclone/rclone/docs/content/filtering.md

 ### `--files-from` - Read list of source-file names ###

 This reads a list of file names from the file passed in and **only** these files are transferred.
-The filtering rules are ignored completely if you use this option.
+The **filtering rules are ignored** completely if you use this option.

 This option can be repeated to read from more than one file.
 These are read in the order that they are placed on the command line.

-Prepare a file like this `files-from.txt`
+Paths within the `--files-from` file will be interpreted as starting with the root specified in the command.
+Leading `/` characters are ignored.

+For example, suppose you had `files-from.txt` with this content:

     # comment
     file1.jpg
-    file2.jpg
+    subdir/file2.jpg

+You could then use it like this:

+    rclone copy --files-from files-from.txt /home/me/pics remote:pics

-Then use as `--files-from files-from.txt`.
-This will only transfer `file1.jpg` and `file2.jpg` providing they exist.
+This will transfer these files only (if they exist)

+    /home/me/pics/file1.jpg        → remote:pics/file1.jpg
+    /home/me/pics/subdir/file2.jpg → remote:pics/subdirfile1.jpg

-For example, let's say you had a few files you want to back up regularly with these absolute paths:
+To take a more complicated example, let's say you had a few files you want to back up regularly with these absolute paths:

     /home/user1/important
     /home/user1/dir/file